-- Local Normal Pointing attitude (LNP), the z-axis is chosen in the direction of the satellite's zenith and the x-axis is defined in the direction of the satellite's inertial velocity vector (in True of Date). - Yaw Steering Mode attitude (YSM): the z-axis is chosen in the direction of the satellite's zenith and the x-axis is defined in the direction of the satellite's velocity vector in the Earth Fixed CS.
+- Local Normal Pointing attitude (LNP), the z-axis is chosen in the direction of the satellite's zenith and the x-axis is defined in the direction of the satellite's inertial velocity vector (in True of Date). - Yaw Steering Mode attitude (YSM): the z-axis is chosen in the direction of the satellite's zenith and the x-axis is defined in the direction of the cross product of the z-axis and the satellite's velocity vector in the Earth Fixed CS.